Bakhtiyar-Garashov/3-tier-aws-stack/README.md

   - Keeping cluster version up-to-date to receive latest security updates and patches

 5. Application security

 This part is more of a responsibility on the shoulder of application developers.
 For example, the external dependencies and 3rd party packages are usually main source of vulnerable actions.
 Also, data encryption and secrets management are important.
 Here it is overlaping with Kubernetes approach of using and managing secrets within cluster and configs via ConfigMap.
 Keys (such as AWS KMS) should be rotated often, secrets management and vaults can be used like HashiCorp Vault or AWS SSM.

-6. Auditing and logs, access logs, "who did what" level and network level VPC flow logs of AWS.
+6. Auditing and logs, access ("who did what") logs, and network level VPC flow logs of AWS.

 7. Database security is an important part.
 Failing to protect user data, and securing access to it can cause a big disaster.